brunops/brunops.github.io/_drafts/zombies.markdown

 console.log(Child.hey); // "hello there"
 {% endhighlight %}

+In `Parent` class, `this.constructor` refers to `Child`.
 It may seem a little confusing, but that allowed a lot of code reuse.
 And of course, loading each sprite only once.

 ##Game Mechanics

-I read tutorials to learn new things, but usually I don't follow them completely, I think that modifying the implementation a little bit and getting slightly different outcomes is a good way to notice if I actually understand it.
+I usually don't follow tutorials completely, I think that by modifying the implementation a little bit and getting a slightly different outcome is a good way to notice if I actually understand it.
+So I extended what I've read by adding some different game mechanics.

 Because the game gets extremely difficult in the end, I allowed the player to get levels after getting certain amounts of points defined by an arbitrary formula.
 Each level gained decreases the projectile cooldown by 25ms until it reaches another arbitrary limit, thus giving the player a feeling of accomplishment by shooting more projectiles per second.

 Every 10 levels, the player "Powers Up" and the power of the projectile increases by one, killing one more zombie for each shot.
 But yeah, the game is still impossible and doesn't have an end.

-It's interesting how a lot of a game design is testing a lot of different constants that rule the game until it feels balanced enough.
+It's interesting how a lot of the game design was testing many different constants that rule the game until it feels balanced enough.
 There's [an amazing presentation](http://vimeo.com/36579366) about how valuable this creation process is and how to improve it.
 I highly recommend watching it.

-DIFFICULTY SECONDS BLA BLA 40%
+And the difficulty of the game is in how many zombies are spawned per second

 ##FlashMessages